DO-Solutions/iot-docker/README.md

 --user-data-file cloudinit.yml
 ```

-To check on your deployment SSH into your Droplet and run `tail -f /var/log/cloud-init-output.log`
+4. To check on your deployment SSH into your Droplet and run `tail -f /var/log/cloud-init-output.log`

-To check the running services run `cd /iot-docker && docker ps`
+5. To check the running services run `cd /iot-docker && docker ps`

-To shutdown the whole thing `cd /iot-docker && docker-compose down`
+6. To shutdown the whole thing `cd /iot-docker && docker-compose down`

 ## Test your setup

-Post some messages into your Mosquitto so you'll be able to see some data in Grafana already:
+1. 1.
+Post messages into Mosquitto to see data in Grafana:

 ```bash
 sudo docker container exec mosquitto mosquitto_pub -t 'paper_wifi/test/' -m '{"humidity":21, "temperature":21, "battery_voltage_mv":3000}'
 ```

+2. Access Grafana at `http://<your-server-ip>:3000`.
+Username: `admin`, Password: `/iot-docker/grafanapassword.txt`.
+3. Explore InfluxDB at `http://<your-server-ip>:8086`.
+Credentials in `docker-compose.yml`.

 ### Grafana